jbates888/Unix-shell/README.md

 Can use file rederection using "<" or ">", put a process in the background with "&", and run more then one command on the same line with ";".

 Call "exit" to end the program

-## How the software was tested

-Self Made tests:

-Test1.txt: Basic tests to make sure we can parse a single or multiple commands on one line.

-Test2.txt: Tests for file redirection.
-Also checks that we ignore blank lines.

-Test3.txt: Makes sure that builtin commands don't run in the background when the have an &.

-Test4.txt: Checks multiple commands on one line.
-Also checks the fg, wait, and jobs function to make sure our job t array is storing processes correctly.

-Test5.txt: Another test with multiple commands on lines.
-Checks ignoring whitespace and lines with no commands.
-Also checks all builtin commands and makes sure they don't run in the background.

-Tested with the given tests along with exta test files to cover more cases

-## Known bugs and problem areas

-TODO